-- After the laser you will be given an occlusive moisturizer (such as Aquaphor or Vaseline) to apply to your face.
+- After the laser you will be given a non-occlusive moisturizer (such as Aquaphor or Vaseline) to apply to your face.
 You may choose to purchase Epidermal Repair ($68) to use in conjunction with the Aquaphor after the first 24 hours for accelerated dermal repair.

 - After the laser you should apply cool compresses (such as frozen peas) to decrease swelling and discomfort.